mendix/docs/content/en/docs/appstore/modules/mendix-sso.md

 Mendix SSO will now use your new entity to administer the users.
 You can edit the domain model and write your own user administration pages and microflows to customize your user administration completely.
 If you need inspiration or help in designing user administration, you can refer to the default implementation in the Mendix SSO module.

 {{% alert color="info" %}}
-Remember that data which comes from the end-user's Mendix ID via SSO (for example, **EmailAddress**) will overwrite any changes you make within your app.
+Remember that data which comes from the end-user's Mendix ID via SSO (for example, **EmailAddress**) overwrites any changes you make within your app.
 {{% /alert %}}

 ### 5.3 Using the Administration module